mariohernandez/components-for-beginners/exercises/exercise-3/exercise-3.1.md

 ### CSS updates

-In the interest of time, our CSS styles for the card already include styles for when we have a `card__wide` class in addition to `card`.
+In the interest of time, our CSS styles for the card already include styles for when we have a `card--wide` class in addition to `card`.
 So if you did use **card\_\_wide** as the example value above, you should actually see the card looking different than the original card.

 Our test above proves that using a CSS modifier class can help achieve some of the changes in the card variant, however, the goal is to not alter the original Card component when creating the variant.
 To accomplish this we need to work with Pattern Lab's Pseudo Patterns.